Is kidney transplantation better than dialysis?

 However, it is more than that, and seeing kidney transplantation and donation, especially its benefits, in one-way direction gives patients extra worries, feeling, in many cases, too obliged to the donor and even thinking that proceeding with donation might not be fair to the donor, putting the donor through such risks for their own benefit.
 Many patients have shared the sentiment of feeling ‘selfish’ because of that or even guilty.

-Kidney donation is a beautiful act, not a transaction and therefore it should not be weighed as which party gives more or less or has more risks or less.
+Kidney donation is a beautiful act, not a transaction and therefore it should not be weighed as to which party gives more or less or has more risks or less.

 It is indeed a sort of ‘sacrifice’ (although this word is typically over-emphasised bringing some negative connotation to it), indeed a generous gift of health or love and care (giving away a part of you)…as it is indeed a big thing having your kidney removed, which in an ideal situation is better to keep it.
-But it is again a way to see the things in one direction.
+But it is again a way to see things in one direction.

 The truth is that not only the recipient benefits from kidney donation but also the donor and the entire family or people close to them.